sDessens/churchill-challange/README.md

 }
 ```

-For the uninitiated, __m256 is an data type that contains 8 floats in a single register, usually called XMM (128 bits), YMM (256 bits) or vector register.
+For the uninitiated, `__m256` is an data type that contains 8 floats in a single register, usually called `XMM` (128 bits, SSE), `YMM` (256 bits, AVX) or vector register.
 We can use a single branch to compare 8 points for validity with respect to the rectangle.
-Note that the above code only works if both y_points and x_points are aligned to an 32-byte boundary and n_points is an multiple of 8. _mm256_load_ps crashes on unaligned loads. (which is likely what you want, we don't want unaligned loads in speed-critical code).
+Note that the above code only works if both y_points and x_points are aligned to an 32-byte boundary and n_points is an multiple of 8. `_mm256_load_ps` crashes on unaligned loads. (which is likely what you want, we don't want unaligned loads in speed-critical code).

-As an possible optimization, swap out _mm256_extract_epi32 with _mm256_movemask_epi8.
-This requires an AVX2 instruction set, which my computer does not support. _mm256_extract_epi32 is no real intrinsic, but may compile to 2 separate instructions.
+As an possible optimization, swap out `_mm256_extract_epi32` with `_mm256_movemask_epi8`.
+This requires an `AVX2` instruction set, which my computer does not support. `_mm256_extract_epi32` is no real intrinsic, but may compile to 2 separate instructions.

 # Mipmaps